Noise Electrometry of Polar and Dielectric Materials: Derivation of Scaling across Para-to-Ferroelectric Phase Transitions

 \section{Derivation of $1/T_1$ Scaling across Para-to-Ferroelectric Phase Transitions}

 In this section, we provide additional details regarding how qubit sensors can shed light on paraelectric-to-ferroelectric phase transitions.
-We start with an intuitive real space argument for distance scaling of noise, which hints towards a possible enhancement of $1/T_1$ as we approach the critical point.
-We next consider a thermal (classical) phase transition where we detail the precise derivation and additional intuition of the scaling theory of the main text.
+We first consider a thermal (classical) phase transition where we detail the derivation of the scaling theory of the main text.
 We conclude by doing the same for the quantum case.